FuelLabs/sway/sway-book/src/documentation/operations/assertions/require.md

 # require

-The `require` function is automatically imported into every program from the [prelude](../../misc/prelude.md) and it takes an expression which must evaluate to a [boolean](../../language/built-ins/boolean.md).
-If the boolean is `true` then nothing will happen and the rest of the code will continue to run otherwise a log will be emitted and the virtual machine will revert.
+The `require` function is automatically imported into every program from the [prelude](../../misc/prelude.md) and it takes an expression which must evaluate to a [Boolean](../../language/built-ins/boolean.md).
+If the Boolean is `true` then nothing will happen and the rest of the code will continue to run otherwise a log will be emitted and the virtual machine will revert.

 ## Example